I spend a lot of my time envisioning the future. I’ve been literally invested in it for a long time.

 I call this migration the VR Diaspora, but it isn’t just starting.
 It’s been going on since at least the seventies.
 I just hadn’t appreciated how to frame it before.

 One big objection to ebooks I encountered circa 2000 was summed up by the statement “I don’t like reading on a computer.”
 I tried to explain that what constitutes a computer was rapidly changing.
 This was far before smart phones.
-Your grandkids will take this stuff for granted, and will probably have to be educated out of the naive idea that the multiverse they inhabit is largely virtual.
+Your grandkids will take this stuff for granted, and will probably have to be educated out of the naive idea that the virtual multiverse they inhabit is real.